fgeller/gcc/README.md

 ## MLISP examples

-The top-level defuns are wrapped in a pair of parenthesis to facilicate parsing.
+The top-level defuns are wrapped in a pair of parenthesis for parsing.

 ```lisp
     (